SurPun/AWS-Skill-Builder/Module 8 Pricing and Support/Notes.md

 In AWS Budgets, you can also set custom alerts when your usage exceeds (or is forecasted to exceed) the budgeted amount.

 ## Lesson 59 AWS Cost Explorer

+AWS Cost Explorer is a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.

+AWS Cost Explorer includes a default report of the costs and usage for your top five cost-accruing AWS services.
+You can apply custom filters and groups to analyze your data.
+For example, you can view resource usage at the hourly level.

+## Lesson 60 AWS Support Plans